Your address will show here+12 34 56 firstname.lastname@example.org

 Chris (Chip) Dallin

-Chris first became involved with Scripture Union over 25 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
+Chris has been on the on the SU board for 3 years.
+He first became involved with Scripture Union about 30 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
 Today he runs his own Finance Broking business after spending 18 years as a Police Officer.
 He completed a Bachelor of Commerce from UWA after high school.
 Chris is married to Rebecca and has 3 daughters and a son.
-They attend Scarborough Church of Christ where Chris has played an active role in the current development taking place on site with Bethanie Aged Care and they serve in different areas of church ministry.
+They attend Lake Gwelup Christian Church where Chris is an Elder and they both serve in different areas of church ministry.

 Matt’s first involvement with Scripture Union was as a camper in 1993, since then he has been a strong supporter of various ministries and owes much of his faith development to the relationships and experiences as a camper, leader and team leader on various programs.
 He is keen to see the work of Scripture Union continue to assist people to better understand God’s love.
 Matt met his wife Ali on a Scripture Union program, together they share in the joys of parenting two young girls.
 Matt has worked in secondary schools for 14 years.
 In his current role he is primarily engaged in the pastoral care of students and leading a team of staff.
 Although this keeps him busy, he still enjoys teaching in his two areas of interest, Biblical Studies and Furniture Making.
 Outside of work, his hobbies include paddling, hiking, camping and tinkering in the shed.
 Matt has a Bachelor in Secondary Education and a Masters in Educational Leadership.

 Emma’s journey with Scripture Union began on Sailing Camp when she was 15.
 Now, she leads on Sailing Camp every year with her husband Theo and many other friends gathered along the way, and also directs Autumn CHIC Camp.
 Emma is passionate about getting young people in WA involved with holiday camps and providing opportunities for them to meet Jesus because of the impact that camps have had on her own life and her faith.
+Emma is a primary school teacher and also enjoys travelling, spending time with friends and family and being creative.
 She and her husband currently attend Red Door Community Church, where Emma serves on the youth team.
-Emma is a primary school teacher and also enjoys travelling, spending time with friends and family and being creative.
+Theo and Emma also welcomed their first son, Zac, into the world in March 2019, and are thoroughly enjoying being new parents!

 Tony is a Chartered Accountant who spent the summer of 2016 volunteering within the Scripture Union WA finance team supporting various improvement projects.
 Tony is currently working at Murdoch University as Associate Director for Finance Services and has previously worked for a large multi-national engineering firm as well as spending 7 years as an auditor.
 Tony is married to Adeline and together with their three young children are members of Mount Pleasant Uniting Church.